dykyi-roman/book-summary/clean-code.md

 # <a name="Function"><h1>Function</h1></a>

 => The function must be short and do it only one operation.
-One operation its means one job on the one code layer.
+One operation its means one job on the one code layer

+=> Not afraid a long function name.
+A function must say what function do it

+=> Replace switch operator to Abstract factory.
+Switch is broken a SRP and OC principle

+=> A perfect situation when you use zero arguments in the function.
+A meny argument give for you many test combination

+=> If function a change input element, the result must be return.
+Not void function use for that

+=> Not use a bool argumet in funtion, this is broken a SRP principle.
+The better create a two function

+=> Avoid a side effect after call you function (SRP principle).

+=> Function must doing something or answer for a question. set() or get() not in one time.

+=>